garaud/doing_pydata_science/README.rst

 Data Science`_ by `Rachel Schutt <http://columbiadatascience.com/>`_ and `Cathy O'Neil <http://mathbabe.org/>`_

-These code samples and solutions are splitted into different `IPython notebooks`_.
+These code samples and solutions are splitted into different `IPython/Jupyter notebooks`_.

 Clone this repo and launch ``ipython notebook`` at the root directory of this project.
 You can also launch the Bash script ``launch.sh`` which carries out the